 The Role of Nutrition in Exercising with Diabetes

-Choosing the right foods for your workouts can increase energy and keep blood sugar stable.
-It also makes exercising with type 2 diabetes more effective.
+If you choose workout foods carefully, you can increase energy and keep blood sugar levels stable.
+This helps you work out more efficiently with type 2 diabetes.
 Learn how to fuel, time, and hydrate to reach your goals.

 Fueling Your Body: Carbohydrates, Proteins, Fats